 Campus Health Services

-McDonald Health Clinic (referred to as “the clinic”): The clinic has a nurse on duty Monday through Friday.
-A physician assistant is the medical director and, sees patients three times per week when needed.
-Medical supplies are available for loan including wheel chairs, crutches, ankle, knee and wrist braces.
-Some prescription medications and over the counter medications are available.
+The Armstrong McDonald Clinic has a Nurse on duty Monday through Friday.
+The Physician’s Assistant sees patients two days a week when needed.
+Medical supplies are available for loan including wheel chairs and crutches.
+Some prescription and over the counter medications are available.
 Other services offered at the Armstrong McDonald Clinic include urinalysis, rapid Strep test, and a finger stick blood glucose test.
-Referrals are made to other physicians, counselors or clinics if needed.
+Referrals are made to other physicians, counselors, or clinics as needed.
 Transportation is available to area pharmacies, dentist, physical therapy, and local medical appointments if needed.
 Students are referred to Cox Medical Center Branson for lab testing and x-ray when necessary.